chungminhtu/bealesd.github.io/blogs/MarkdownRendering.md

 ## Conclusion

-  - Marked can be used quickly on it own.
+  - Marked can be used quickly, and on its own.
-  - Prism can be used as a highlighter for code blocks in marked, with little effort
+  - Prism can be used as a highlighter for code blocks in *marked*, with little effort

 <span style=" font-size:13px;">